LiterallyLarry/USPS-Tracking-Python/README.md

 After installing, you can run this program by using the command `usps-tracking-tool`.

+## Providing API key

+This program checks for the USPS API key using the following order:

+1. API key passed in via the -a parameter.
+2. API key provided in the config.json file.
+3. API key provided in the environment variable `USPS_API_KEY`.

-## Providing API key as environment variable
+## Providing API key as environment avariable

-You can set the API key in your CLI by using the below command matching your OS/terminal:
+You can set the API key in your CLI by using the below command (matching your OS/terminal):

 Unix Shell (Linux/MacOS):
 `export USPS_API_KEY=your_api_key_here`